Black Nerve

 “I’m casting it correctly,” he insists

 “A perfectly performed mistake is no less mistaken for its perfection.
-There are shadowminds whose skill far outstrips your own.
-Their minds may remain lucid for a cycle of the moon with nothing more than hour perched in meditation.
+There are minds of shadow whose skill far outstrips your own.
+They may remain lucid for an entire cycle of the moon with nothing more than hour perched in meditation.
 Even they cannot live like this, no more than a inebriate could drink nothing but wine.”

 “Why not?
 Umbracogs can augment every other function of the brain.
 But sleep is the exception?”